tusharbhutt/Endless-Nodes/README.md

 You can also get the nodes via the [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager)

-**NOTE: Requires CLIP and Pytorch-Lightning for the Aesthetic Scorer!
-I've added them in the requirement file but if it doesn't work, yo will need to download manually**
+**NOTE: Requires CLIP and Pytorch-Lightning for the Aesthetic Scorer and ImageReward for the my take on the Image Reward node scorer.
+I've added them in the requirement file but if it doesn't work, you will need to download manually**

 ## Node List